 - 1.Choose Draw > Hatch from the main menu. - 2.
 From the Hatch and Gradient dialog box, click the Hatch tab. - 3.Beside Type, in the Type list, click User Defined. - 4.
-For Spacing, enter the line spacing for the pattern. - 5.To copy the pattern properties from an existing hatch, choose InheritProperties, and select a hatch pattern from a hatched object in the drawing.6.To associate the hatch pattern to its boundary objects, under Other options, select the Associative check box.
-An associative hatch updates automatically - 7.
+For Spacing, enter the line spacing for the pattern. - 5.To copy the pattern properties from an existing hatch, choose Inherit Properties, and select a hatch pattern from a hatched object in the drawing. - 6.To associate the hatch pattern to its boundary objects, under Other options, select the Associative check box.
+An associative hatch updates automatically if you move any of its boundaries. - 7.
 To continue, add a hatch by selecting objects or picking points to selected area or boundary you want to hatch.